Steve-gachuiri/Power-BI/README.md

 # Power BI Data Analysis Project

 ## Overview
-Power BI is a popular data visualization tool within the Microsoft ecosystem.
-This project analyzes spending data on various goods across different locations to determine the most cost-effective shopping strategy.
+This project serves as a demonstration of what Power BI can do rather than providing a step-by-step guide to creating the visuals.

 ## Dataset Description